 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 2 / 4

-Private business activity remains susceptible to undue influence by organized crime and corrupt officials.
+Private business activity remains susceptible to undue influence by organized crime and corrupt officials, though the World Economic Forum’s Global Competitive Index points to some improvement in these areas.

 G3.
 Do individuals enjoy personal social freedoms, including choice of marriage partner and size of family, protection from domestic violence, and control over appearance?
 2 / 4

 Violence and discrimination against women remains pervasive.
+According to 2017 statistics from the UN Children’s Fund (UNICEF), 36 percent of girls are married before their 18th birthday.
 Poor medical care has left the country with one of the highest maternal mortality rates in the region.
 After a 2014 law decriminalizing abortion in some situations was struck down in 2015 by the Constitutional Court, a complete ban on abortion was effectively reinstated.

-In May 2017, the Senate rejected proposed amendments recommended by Medina that would have decriminalized abortion when the life of the mother is endangered or in cases of incest, rape, or fetal impairment.
-The House in July voted against the Senate’s rejection, thus setting the stage for another legislative vote on the issue.
+In 2017, the Senate rejected proposed amendments recommended by Medina that would have decriminalized abortion when the life of the mother is endangered or in cases of incest, rape, or fetal impairment.
+The House shortly afterward voted against the Senate’s rejection, thus setting the stage for another legislative vote on the issue.
+In 2018, a national survey revealed that a majority of the population supported decriminalization of abortion in each of those instances.

 G4.
 Do individuals enjoy equality of opportunity and freedom from economic exploitation?
 2 / 4